Willis Lamb: Education and career

+In 1938, Lamb became Instructor in Physics at Columbia University, where he was promoted to Professor of Physics in 1948.
+In 1951, he was appointed Professor of Physics at Stanford University.
+From 1956 to 1962, he was Wykeham Professor of Physics at the University of Oxford, where he was also a Fellow of New College.
+In 1962, he was appointed Henry Ford II Professor of Physics at Yale University.
+In 1974, he became Professor of Physics and Optical Science at the University of Arizona, where he remained until his retirement in 2003.

 Quantum physics

 In addition to his crucial and famous contribution to quantum electrodynamics via the Lamb shift, in the latter part of his career he paid increasing attention to the field of quantum measurements.
 In one of his writings Lamb stated that "most people who use quantum mechanics have little need to know much about the interpretation of the subject."
 Lamb was also openly critical of many of the interpretational trends on quantum mechanics and of the use of the term photon.

-Personal
+Personal life and death

-In 1939 Lamb married his first wife, Ursula Schäfer, a German student, who became a distinguished historian of Latin America (and assumed his last name).
-After her death in 1996, he married physicist Bruria Kaufman in 1996, whom he later divorced.
-In 2008 he married Elsie Wattson.
+In 1939, Lamb married Ursula Schäfer (1914–1996), a German student who became a distinguished historian of Latin America (and assumed his last name).

 Lamb died on May 15, 2008, at the age of 94, due to complications of a gallstone disorder.